Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

 ### [`UnityEngine.Input.GetAxis`](https://docs.unity3d.com/ScriptReference/Input.GetAxis.html)

 There is no global setup corresponding exactly to "virtual axis" setups in the old player input settings.
 Instead, sets of "input actions" can be set up as independent assets or put directly on your C# components.

->DISCLAIMER: The action part of the input system is still very unfinished and will change.

 As an example, let's recreate the following axis configuration: